Domus Sanctae Marthae: Conclave use

 Pope John Paul II's Apostolic Constitution Universi Dominici gregis of February 1996 changed the rules governing papal conclaves, to house the cardinal-electors at the Domus Sanctae Marthae.
 The building also houses support staff for conclaves, such as doctors, confessors, cooks, and cleaning staff.
 It was used for the conclaves of 2005, 2013 and 2025.
-As the Sistine Chapel, the site of conclave voting, is on the opposite side of St. Peter's Basilica from the Domus, the cardinals are driven to the chapel daily via bus.
+As the Sistine Chapel, the site of conclave voting, is on the opposite side of St. Peter's Basilica from the Domus, the cardinals are driven to the chapel daily via bus, while others may be allowed to walk, as the areas were secured.
 Provisions are made that no outsiders can approach or speak to the cardinals during this time.

 The Domus was used by the cardinal electors at the 2025 papal conclave following the death of Pope Francis.
 As the building has 129 total bedrooms, housing the record-high 133 cardinal-electors participating in the 2025 conclave required use of other Vatican facilities.
 Several cardinals were lodged at the neighbouring Santa Marta Vecchia, or Old Saint Marta building, ordinarily used to house other Vatican officials.
 Other facilities, including rooms at the Ethiopian College, and apartments owned by the Fabric of Saint Peter were considered for supplemental space.

 As at previous conclaves, the cardinal electors were assigned rooms by lot.
 All radios, television sets and telephones were disconnected, and Wi-Fi blocked, in accordance with regulations which call for the cardinals to be secluded from the outside world.
+Mobile devices are also surrendered during this time; the Vatican provided alarm clocks to the Cardinals to avoid oversleeping since others rely on their cellphones as alarm clocks.
 Cooking during the conclave is taken care of by religious sisters, who prepare dishes from the Lazio region surrounding Rome, with strict restrictions on the types of foodstuffs served.